imanm93/purple-dot-challenge/README.md

 Please see installations instructions [here](./docs/setup.md).

-Now, run `make start-init` - that's all, enjoy the app! 😎
+Now, run `make start-init` - that's all, enjoy the app on `http://localhost:3000` locally! 😎

 ## Table of Contents